pydy/pydy/docs/examples/rattleback.rst

     ax2.set_xlabel('Time [s]')
     _ = ax2.legend()

-Coordinates and speeds of the Contact Point S as seen in R and N
+Coordinates and speeds of the Contact Point S as seen in R and N.

 .. jupyter-execute::